 Baker Hughes posts second-straight quarterly loss as oil slump slams demand

-July 22 (Reuters) - Oilfield services provider Baker Hughes Co BKR.N posted its second quarterly loss for the year on Wednesday and warned it was preparing for longer volatility after a slump in oil prices crushed demand for its services.
+July 22 (Reuters) - Baker Hughes Co BKR.N posted its second consecutive quarterly loss on Wednesday and said it would rein in costs as it prepares for a longer period of volatility in oil prices that has crushed demand for its oilfield services.

+Oil producers halted drilling new wells and drastically cut their budgets following a collapse in crude oil prices in March and April, clipping demand for services offered by Baker Hughes and rivals Schlumberger SLB.N and Halliburton HAL.N.

+Revenue from Baker Hughes' oilfield services business, which roughly accounts for about half of total sales, tumbled 26% to $2.41 billion in the second quarter.

 Net loss attributable to the company widened to $201 million, or 31 cents per class A share, in the second quarter ended June 30, from $9 million, or 2 cents per share, a year earlier.